 The single most effective thing you can do is resistance exercise.

 The obvious choice would be to lift weights, but bodyweight exercises can work just as well.

 Studies have shown that resistance exercise, as in exerting your muscles against resistance, can have major benefits when you’re on a diet.

-Some people like to routinely include "re-feeds" where they take a break from their diet for a few days.
+Some people like to routinely include refeeds, which involve taking a break from their diet for a few days.

 On these days, they may eat slightly above maintenance, then continue with their diet a few days later.